You’ve slaved day and night to get the work done for your client.

 - Results of using this solution, with data to back it up

-It also elevates the typical case study with a contrasting background color (navy) and font (hot pink) and a bold rainbow graphic.
+It also elevates the typical business case study with a contrasting background color (navy) and font (hot pink) and a bold rainbow graphic.

 Design Pro Tip: Use different colored text to highlight important information.
 In the example above, hot pink is used to draw the eye to the title, customer recommendations and important stats.